ysoojin/app/P-I-Y.md

 ## 3. Installing the app

-Now we have to create a new ipa using the Patched Twitter App we just made, to do that, make a new Folder called "Payload" and drag the X.app in, then Compress it into a ZIP file and rename it to "something.IPA" where something can be any name you like, after doing that the app is ready to be installed!
+Now we have to create a new ipa using the Patched Twitter App we just made, to do that, make a new Folder called "Payload" and drag the X.app in, then Compress it into a ZIP file and rename it to "something.IPA" where something can be any name you like.

+Now, the app is ready to be installed!

 > [!TIP]
 > You can use a tool like [Sideloadly](https://sideloadly.io) or [AltStore Classic](https://altstore.io) to install the IPA